Nadybot/aochatproxy/README.md

 ### Buddylist

 For _each_ worker, the bot will send a LoginOk packet to the client.
 This means when you have 5 workers, you will get a total of 6 LoginOk packets, including your own.
 From that, you can calculate the buddylist limit by 6 \* 1000 = 6000.
 The proxy takes care of the rest.

+You may send `{"mode": "by-worker", "worker": 1}` as the routing key on BuddyAdd to force adding a buddy on worker 1 instead of the default choice (lowest buddy count).

 ### Spam Messages